ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 ## n-dimensional space is a lonely place

-If our strategy is brute force random search, we may ask how many guesses will we have to take to obtain a reasonably good set of weights.
+If our strategy is brute force random search, we may ask how many guesses will we have to take before we obtain a reasonably good set of weights.
 Intuitively, we should expect that we need to take enough guesses to sample the whole space of possible guesses densely; with no prior knowledge, the correct weights could be hiding anywhere, so it makes sense to try to sample the space as much as possible.

 To keep things simple, let's consider two very small 1-layer neural networks, the first one with 2 neurons, and the second one with 3 neurons.
 We are also ignoring the bias for the moment.